artefactual/archivematica-docs/user-manual/transfer/forensic.rst

 The examine contents microservice runs `Bulk Extractor`_, a forensics tool that can recognize credit card numbers, social security numbers, and other patterns in data.
 Bulk Extractor creates logs that are stored in the AIP.
-The logs can be inspected by sending the transfer to the backlog and using the Examine Contents functionality on the :ref:`Analysis pane <analysis_pane>` in the Appraisal tab.
+The logs can be inspected by reviewing the AIP logs after ingest, for example by downloading the AIP or browsing it in the Storage Service.

 Examine contents is another microservice that can result in increased processing time, especially if it is running on the contents of an extracted forensic disk